admred/Docker/README.md

 # Docker scripts

-## Just a place where spill my docker's scripts
+## Just a place to spill my docker's scripts

 ### probably you should re-create missing volumes